wfdewith/cldaproxy/README.md

 [^1]: TCP creates a new socket for every accepted connection.
 You can call `getsockopt(sockfd, SOL_IP, SO_ORIGINAL_DST, ...)` on this socket to retrieve the original destination from the conntrack table in the kernel.
-However, UDP has no connection sockets because it is connectionless, so the kernel does not need to keep track of UDP in the conntrack table and there is no socket to call `getsockopt` on.
+In contrast, UDP is connectionless, so the kernel does not keep track of UDP in the conntrack table and there is no connection socket to call `getsockopt` on.

 `cldaproxy.sh` simply ignores the original destination and forwards all messages to a single LDAP server through `socat`.
 It finds this LDAP server by finding